The Bankrate promise

 While these numbers may be intimidating, the good news is that there are ways to make vet school more affordable.
 Scholarships and grants, for example, are awarded based on need or merit and don’t need to be repaid.
 If this money doesn’t completely cover your tuition and other vet school expenses, you can use student loans to fill in the gaps.

 Scholarships and grants are the best forms of vet school financial aid because you typically don’t need to repay that money.

 Each veterinary college has scholarships that it can offer to students, but the exact amount of available financial aid depends on the school.
 For example, the AAVMC reports that only 2.6 percent of vet school students at Louisiana State University receive institutional financial aid, compared to 100 percent at the University of California, Davis.

 Fortunately, there are also noninstitutional scholarships that you may be eligible to receive.
-For example, the AAVMC and Zoetis, the world’s largest producer of veterinarian drugs, offer hundreds of scholarships every year, each worth $2,000 for those who qualify.
+For example, the AAVMC and Zoetis, the world’s largest producer of veterinary drugs, offer hundreds of scholarships every year, each worth $7,000 for those who qualify.

 You can also use scholarship search engines to look for other private scholarships and grants that may be available based on your eligibility.

 If you or your parents have set aside money ahead of time, you may be able to pay for a good portion of your vet school tuition and other costs without needing outside sources.

 Graduate students who fill out the Free Application for Federal Student Aid (FAFSA) may qualify for federal work-study, which is a program that allows students with financial need to work a part-time job while enrolled.
 Jobs can be on or off campus, and they’re typically more flexible with student schedules.

 Students who do work-study will earn at least the minimum wage, though you can’t earn more than your total work-study award determined by the Department of Education.